arashThr/prpodcast-website/README.md

 - `publishDate`: Post publish date, from file name

 ## Issues
-- Why the `dist` directory is included in the repo?
+- Why the `docs` directory is included in the repo?
-I tried to build the `dist` on CloudFlare and then serve the directory.
+I tried to build the `docs` on CloudFlare and then serve the directory.
 For some reason it didn't work (Couldn't find the pages).
 I also tried the same thing on Netlify and again, the same problem.

 ## TODO
 - [ ] Add Markdown support for posts